beetboxvm/ansible-role-beetbox-wordpress/README.md

-# Ansible Role: Beetbox Backdrop
+# Ansible Role: Beetbox Wordpress

 An Ansible role that creates and installs a WordPress project on beetbox.

 ## Requirements

-This role is specifically developed as an extension to beetbox -- https://github.com/drupalmel/beetbox
+This role is specifically developed as an extension to beetbox -- https://github.com/beetboxvm/beetbox

 ## Role Variables